CSTEP Program for Underrepresented Minority Students

 Special CSTEP Programs for Undergraduate Students

 This on-site Internship Program gives students a first hand look at what optometry is all about.
 The program takes place two times each year, once during the winter and once during the spring/early summer.
 Each session runs 8 hours per day for 2 consecutive weeks.
 In addition to the services outlined above, participating CSTEP interns are assigned to work with fourth-year SUNY Optometry Doctor of Optometry students in their own clinical rotations.
-(Watch the video above to see participants talk about the program.)

 Some highlights of our internship program include: